 We use order forms which allow customers to request information and apply for services.
 When applicable, we collect personal contact information (such as your e-mail address and home address).
 This information is used to answer your questions, solve your problems, and provide interactivity.
 We do not provide this information to any other parties.
 Additionally, we may collect:

-- Information that you provide directly to us by filling in forms on our site or app (for example, to contact us, you must provide your name and e-mail address).
+- Information that you provide directly to us, such as your customer agreements or other forms, including on our site or app (for example, to contact us through the site, you must provide your name and e-mail address).

-A cookie is a small text file that is stored on your computer.
-We use session ID cookies and persistent cookies on our site.
+A cookie is a small text file that is stored on your device.
+We use session ID cookies and persistent cookies on our site and in our app.
 A session ID cookie is temporary.
 Once you close your browser, the cookie terminates.
-A persistent cookie is stored on the user’s hard drive for an extended period of time.
-Persistent cookies can be removed by following Internet browser help file directions.
+A persistent cookie is stored on a device’s hard drive for an extended period of time.
+Persistent cookies can be removed by following Internet browser “help” file directions.

-On our site, cookies are not used to invade the privacy of internet users.
+On our site and in our app, cookies are not used to invade the privacy of Internet users.
 We do not track our users across websites or across time.

 Our cookies are used to improve the user experience.
-Persistent cookies enable us to track site usage patterns and analyze trends in the aggregate data reports.
-This helps us to make nationalgrid.com more useful to visitors.
-If users reject this cookie, they will continue to have full website access.
+Persistent cookies enable us to track site and app usage patterns and analyze trends in the aggregate data reports.
+This helps us to make www.nationalgridus.com more useful to visitors.
+If users reject this cookie, they will continue to have full site and app access.
 This cookie does not include any personally identifiable information.

 Disclosing your Information